 Product Description: The advanced composite material is composed of a reinforcing fabric combined with a polymer resin to make up the FRP material and may include coatings.

-Installation Instructions: Installations shall be in accordance with the manufacturer’s applicator training program, the manufacturer’s quality control manual, and any appropriate reference related to the project (e.g., ICC-ES AC178 or ACI 440.8).
+Installation Instructions: Installations shall be in accordance with the manufacturer’s applicator training program, the manufacturer’s quality control manual, and any appropriate reference related to the project (e.g., ACI 440.8).

 Packaging and Identification: Packaging labels for the system shall include the manufacturer or a registered trademark, model, or name of the product, size, and applicable evaluation service agency logo and evaluation report number.